anam-aj/edx/CS50p/pset9FinalProject/README.md

     Creates a 'ToDoList' object, intialized with an instance variable 'task_list' which is an empty list when instantiated.
 This 'task_list' is then used to store 'Task' objects.
 It has methods 'add_task' and 'delete_task' which adds or deletes 'Task' objects from 'task_list'.

 #### main:
     Contain the core logic of program.
 It executes the program using other helper funtion.
-First, it loads or create a 'TodoList' object using 'open_list' function and then it prints choice to user using 'menu' function.
-Next it promts user for choice and then according to the input provided by user carry out the respective operation using respective helper function.
+First, it loads or create a 'TodoList' object using 'open_list' function and then it print choices to user using 'menu' function.
+Next it promts user for choice and then according to the input provided by user carry out the respective operation using corresponding helper function.

 #### menu:
-    It has the choices for menu options stored as list.
+    It has the choices for menu options stored as a list.
 It fetches menu items from list, enumerates them and then generate and print a nicely colored formatted menu to user.

 #### fetch_list:
     Takes a 'ToDoList' object as argument, fetch 'Tasks' from it and format each task as one string per task contianing the task-number, task-detail and task-status.
 Returns a list of such strings.